abhiram-shaji/rrj-abhiram-shaji/README.md

 ### Research Findings:

-- **Purpose of Haskell:** Haskell is the go-to for academic research and crafting complex apps where trust is key, like in the money and aerospace worlds.
+- **Purpose of Haskell:** According to the book "Haskell: The Craft of Functional Programming" by Simon Thompson, Haskell is primarily used in academic research and for developing complex applications where trust is essential, such as in the financial and aerospace sectors.
-- **Users of Haskell:** Mostly eggheads and pros in industries craving sturdy software solutions.
+- **Users of Haskell:** As noted on the Haskell.org website, Haskell is predominantly utilized by academics and professionals in industries that require robust software solutions.
 - **Useful Resources:**
     - [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) – A fab, newbie-friendly guide.
 (Read it online for free)
     - [Haskell.org](https://www.haskell.org/) – The official Haskell hotspot.